Jefferson49/RepositoryHierarchy/README.md

 Given that the mentioned definiton and assignment of the meta repository is available, the Repository Hierarchy module will include all the sources of the meta repository when viewing the structure of the base repository.
 The handling is the same like for a single repository, but it provides the means to view and organize a much broader range of sources.
 It is even possible to view all sources of a webtrees tree in one Repository Hierarchy view.

-More details can be found in the [chapter Demo website and examples](#Demo).
+More details can be found in the [chapter Demo website and examples](#demo-website-and-examples).

-<a name="Using-finding-aid"></a>
 ### Generate and download a finding aid document
 A [finding aid](https://en.wikipedia.org/wiki/Finding_aid) document contains detailed, indexed, and processed metadata and other information about a specific collection of source records within an archive.
 More simple, it is a (hiearchical) list of sources in an archive with additional metadata.

 The **benefit of a finding aid document is to provide a fast overview of the available sources for a user/visitor of an archive**.
 It also provides insights about the structure of the archive and the kind of sources, which can be found in the archive.

 With the Repository Hierarchy module, webtrees can generate a finding aid document for a chosen repository.
-After selecting the Repository Hierarchy module from the list menu, a repository can be chosen and a [delimiter expression](#Using-delimiters) needs to be provided.
+After selecting the Repository Hierarchy module from the list menu, a repository can be chosen and a [delimiter expression](#usage-of-a-single-delimiter) needs to be provided.
 The chosen delimiter expression will be used to generate and view a hierarchical structure for the repository.

 Based on the generated repository and call number structure, a finding aid document can be generated and downloaded by **clicking** the **"Download" button** and selecting one of the options **"Finding aid as HTML"** or **"Finding aid as PDF"**.